Need Help? Just Ask.

 Standing for an extended period of time in uncomfortable or unsuitable footwear can lead to a number of injuries.
 An employer who knows that their employees will be standing for a long time throughout the day should ensure that they are given frequent rest periods and should reduce the amount of time they are carrying out the same tasks.

 Those who work in an environment where there are a lot of liquids or slippery surfaces should be provided with non-slip shoes.
-In a recent study, it was found that non-slip shoes had reduced the amount of slip and fall accidents in a manufacturing plant to zero.
+Studies have found that non-slip shoes had reduced the amount of slip and fall accidents in a manufacturing plant to zero.

-Incorrect misuse of machinery could cause a number of accidents.
-If a piece of equipment was dropped or something flew from the machinery as a result of negligence then it could fall on the foot causing injury due to this dangerous practice and procedures in the workplace.
+Incorrect use of machinery could cause a number of accidents.
+If a piece of equipment was dropped or something flew from the machinery as a result of negligence then it could cause a foot injury as a result of dangerous practice and procedures in the workplace.

 Hazards should be identified in a risk assessment carried out by an employer.
-If these risks are not eliminated, they can lead to a foot injury if the correct clothing is not worn.
-Depending on the work being carried out, an employer should provide employees would the right equipment.
+If these risks are not eliminated, they can lead to a foot injury if the correct footwear is not worn.
+Depending on the work being carried out, an employer should provide employees with the right equipment.

 If falling objects were to fall on the foot it could cause injury.
 It is important that if there is a risk of falling objects, such as in storerooms and warehouses, that steel cap boots are worn.